TheBerkin/Devcom/README.md

 ###Convars

 Convars are just as easy to create in code.
-To make one, use the `[Convar]` attribute on any static property.
+To make one, use the `[Convar]` attribute on any static property or field.
 Here's an example:

 ```cs
 using System;